HenryZhangxiao/Quests-Of-The-Round-Table/README.md

 - The game features a game log to easily track game activity
 - The entirety of the game logic has been programmed in with some limitations for simplicity
 	- A winner is crowned when a player reaches the Knight rank

 <br></br>
+## How to Run <a name="run"></a>
+- Download and build the project, then run at least 2 instances of App.java (for hosting and joining)
+- Alternatively, you can open multiple terminals in the project folder and run “mvn clean javafx:run” in each to start multiple instances of the game without using an IDE

+<br></br>